 We arrange events and visits to a variety of places, buildings and institutions, some not generally open to the public, organise debates and lectures, including the annual Sir Banister Fletcher Lecture, addressed by distinguished speakers.
 The Society also sponsors the All Party Parliamentary Group on London Planning and Built Environment.

-WALK | Through the marshes
+WALK | Tales of the Elephant

-The 2019 London Society Summer Party
+The 2022 Summer Party

 WALK | Exploring the Municipal Architecture of Woolwich Town Centre